scollins47/cs347p2/README.md

 Hour count:
   15 hours each member (30 hours total)
 Grade anticipated:
-  We both believe that we deserve A's on this project.
+  We both believe that we deserve A's on this project, at minimum 93s.
 Not only did we work really hard and spend a lot of time on this, but we also met every expectation, went above and beyond, and we put love into it.